Cup and String Instruments

-Learn about sympathetic vibration by making your own string instrument.
+Learn about sympathetic vibration by making your own cup and string instrument.

 What you need